YIPINNN/JujutsuFarm/README.md

    - The Order::inputFile() function reads order data from an input file (inputFile.txt) and appends the orders to the rear of the queue.
 Each order consists of a level, the amount of crops or animal products needed and the total coin earned.

 3. Append Operation:
    - The Order::append(int l, int c, string t, int a) function adds a new order to the rear of the queue.
-It creates a new node, assigns the level, the amount of crops or animal products needed and the total coin earned to it then updates the pointers and increments the numItems variable.
+It creates a new node, assigns the level, the amount of crops or animal products needed and the total coin earned to it then updates the queue and increments the numItems variable.

 4. Dequeue Operation:
    - The Order::dequeue() const function displays the details of the front order in the queue.
 It prints the details of the order.
 If the queue is empty, it displays a message indicating no order available.